 Sierra Red Fox

-The Sierra Red fox, also known as the High Sierra fox (Vulpes vulpes necator), gets its name from the range that it is found.
+The Sierra Red fox, also known as the High Sierra fox (Vulpes vulpes necator), gets its name from the range where it is found.
 The Sierra Red fox lives in the Sierra Nevada mountain range and occurs in the Cascade Mountains south of the Columbia River.
 The High Sierra fox is one of the most endangered mammals in North America, with a population estimated at less than one hundred.

 The red fox is adapted to live in most habitats around North America.
-With foxes living close to almost all of us, there is a good chance that you will see this beautiful animal up close.
+With foxes living close to almost all of us, there is a good chance you will see this beautiful animal up close.